Last updated on July 16th, 2019 at 01:08 pm

 Jupiter is actually a day trip from my home in Fort Lauderdale, but I’ve spent the weekend there many times so I could fit in more activities.
 Its location is one of its key assets: It’s close to the six million people in the tri-county South Florida area, but just far enough away to be less intensely developed.

-Jupiter is the only town on my list that lacks a downtown and a small-town ambiance.
-But it makes up for that with spectacular beaches, great snorkeling from shore, a picturesque lighthouse, one of the best kayaking rivers in Florida and several outstanding places to bicycle both on paved trails and through the woods.
+Jupiter has so many assets: spectacular beaches, great snorkeling from shore, a picturesque lighthouse, one of the best kayaking rivers in Florida and several outstanding places to bicycle both on paved trails and through the woods.

 While here, be sure to dine at Guanabanas; it’s all open air with over-the-top tropical ambiance.

 If you can’t stay in the state park, there are several other resorts and hotels in the area.
 On the upper end, there’s the The Jupiter Beach Resort.
-TripAdvisor folks like the more moderately priced Jupiter Waterfront Inn.
+We love the moderately priced Jupiter Waterfront Inn, which feels like a mom-and-pop and features waterfront views from rooms.
+Right in the hear of the Riverwalk area is moderatory price Best Western Intracoastal Inn.

 I have written extensively about things to do near here, so here are some resources.
 Each of these links includes more details and additional links.